Our own Hindufication

 There are dignified exceptions, Ambedkar foremost among them, but the gravitational pull runs only one way.
 The body remembers the wrong side.

 Watch this running live in our commentariat.
-One of our Hindu commenters offers a list of urbane Muslim chefs who eat pork, Bollywood Muslim stars who marry Hindu women, Muslim cricketers who do puja on Eid.
+One of our Hindu commenters offers a list of urbane Muslim chefs who eat pork, Bollywood Muslim stars who marry Hindu women, Muslim cricketers who do puja.
 The list is offered as evidence of beautiful syncretism.
 It is evidence of something else.
 It is the inventory of the Muslim subset that has been judged safe to admit.
-The same commenter, when asked about the absence of Indian Muslims from elite medical consultancies, replies that it reflects their backwardness.
-The slip is the thesis.
+The same Saffroniate, when asked about the absence of Indian Muslims from elite medical consultancies, is non-plussed.

 The same commenter, in the same week, recommends an “Ataturkization” of Indian Islam: a reform from above, conducted by the state, in the name of liberalism, against the wishes of the community.
 The Muslim is to be modernised on terms set by people who did not have to modernise themselves.
 When pressed on caste, the conversation collapses into deflection and counter-example, and the privilege never quite arrives at the surface.